The University accepts the Health and Safety Executive (HSE) definition of stress. Currently, the HSE states..

 Managers or supervisors must keep records of the advice and action they have taken in relation to an employee suffering from work-related stress.
 In accordance with the Data Protection Act, the employee has the right to access such information.
 Progress should be recorded, monitored and reviewed appropriately.

 As with the Equal Opportunities Policy, the University Council will have overall responsibility for determining the Work-related Stress Policy.
-Similarly, the formulation and implementation of the policy will be delegated to the Secretary-Registrar, supported by other appropriate senior officers of the University.
+Similarly, the formulation and implementation of the policy will be delegated to the Chief of Operations and Estates, supported by other appropriate senior officers of the University.

-A member of Personnel Services will be given responsibility for advising the University’s senior management, and other appropriate administrative and academic staff and committees of the University, on matters of work-related stress and for producing an annual report for the Council in conjunction with the Health & Safety Consultative Committee.
+A member of Human Resources will be given responsibility for advising the University’s senior management, and other appropriate administrative and academic staff and committees of the University, on matters of work-related stress and for producing an annual report for the Council in conjunction with the Health & Safety Consultative Committee.

 The Work-related Stress Policy will be monitored and reviewed on a regular basis not exceeding three years to identify trends, the need for training and areas where change or improvements to policies or procedures may be needed.